 Eureka College enjoys a safe and secure environment where crime reporting is low and safety and security are a high priority.
 In the event that someone witnesses a criminal act or is in fear of his or her safety, the individual can contact 911 via any campus or cellular phone.
-Additionally, the College security may be contacted via cell phone as well.
+Additionally, the Eureka College Campus Police or Eureka City Police can be contacted, if needed.